mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 For instance in my life at the temple, the circumstances between my teachers and I. The teacher told me that, “You are a monk.
 A monk has to have a good capability of calligraphy.”
 But I had no practice, so I was very scared.
 He always threatened me *[he laughs]*: “You have to do this, and that; A, B, C, D”; always.
 Well he [didn’t] always say that to me, but I had *nothing*, no idea of [Buddhism](glossary#buddhism) as a monk or as a priest.
 So if I thought of the future, I was very scared.
 I wondered, “Can I do that?
 No, I can’t do it.”

-But, I had no way to escape.
-So, let’s do it.
+But, I had no way to escape, so, let’s do it.
 So I started to practice calligraphy by myself.
 My teachers took a nap from twelve to one, because in the summer it was very hot and humid.
 At noon, everybody took a nap, in the country.
 Instead of taking a nap, I practiced, by myself.
-So [I thought], “Continue; it’s good for me.”
+[I thought], “Continue; it’s good for me.”

 So, I did it.
 But I don’t know if my calligraphy is good or bad, right or wrong; I don’t know.
 People say, “Oh, your calligraphy is pretty much the same as your master.”
 I didn’t notice that.
 Every day, I looked at his calligraphy and wrote, but I didn’t notice anything.
 But people told me, “Oh, your calligraphy is just the same as your master.
 It’s wonderful.”